Impasse Surface of Differential-Algebraic Power System Models: An Interpretation Based on Admittance Matrices: Characterizing impasse surface

 \begin{theorem} Suppose Assumption \ref{assump1} and Assumption \ref{assump2} hold.
 The trajectory of DAE system \eqref{DAE} encounters the impasse surface at time $t$ only if

 where $\sigma_{\min}$ denotes the minimum singular value and

 \end{theorem}

-Theorem \ref{thmimpassenetw} establishes a necessary condition for a system trajectory hitting the impasse surface by the admittance matrices of the power network, generator stators, static loads and induction motors.
+Theorem \ref{thmimpassenetw} establishes a necessary condition for a system trajectory hitting the impasse surface by the admittance matrices of the power network, generator equivalent circuits, static loads and induction motors.
 This result has wide applicability as it allows a generic modeling for generators, loads and power network, which sheds new light on the role of these system components in inducing voltage collapse.
 It generalizes the results in \cite{oluic2018nature} which focuses on the parameters of a single load with the other loads being constant impedances.

-Observing the admittance terms in \eqref{impassenetwineq}, $\bm{Y}_{\bus}$ refers to the coupling among buses $\mV_L$, $\bm{Y}_{\gen}$ refers to the coupling between generator internals and terminals, $\bm{Y}_{\mot}$ can be regarded as the coupling between the power network and induction motors, and $\bm{G}_{\stat}^{\upeq}, \bm{B}_{\stat}^{\upeq}$ represents the effect of static loads.
+Observing the admittance terms in \eqref{impassenetwineq}, $\bm{Y}_{\bus}$ refers to the coupling among buses $\mV_L$, $\bm{Y}_{\gen}$ refers to the coupling between generator internals and terminals, $\bm{Y}_{\mot}^{\upeq}$ can be regarded as the coupling between the power network and induction motors, and $\bm{G}_{\stat}^{\upeq}, \bm{B}_{\stat}^{\upeq}$ represents the effect of static loads.
 When the static loads are of constant power type (i.e., $\bm{\alpha}=\bm{\beta}=\bm{0}$), the terms with respect to static loads vanish in the left-hand-side of \eqref{impassenetwineq}.
 In this case, Theorem \ref{thmimpassenetw} leads to an intuitive interpretation of short-term voltage stability, i.e., the system trajectory avoids hitting the impasse surface if the coupling between power network, generators and motors is sufficiently strong to ``prevail over'' the effect of static loads.
 Further, in generic cases with non-zero load exponents, the effect of static loads contributes to both sides of inequality \eqref{impassenetwineq}.

-In addition, Theorem \ref{thmimpassenetw} coincides with the intuition that a low voltage level must occur during collapse.
-At a ``healthy'' state where $V_i$ is close to 1.0 p.u., $\bm{Y}_{\bus}$ and $\bm{Y}_{\gen}$ are much greater than the other terms relating to equivalent load admittances so that inequality \eqref{impassenetwineq} is not satisfied.
-On the other hand, a severe voltage decline caused by a disturbance (e.g., short-circuit fault) significantly increases the equivalent load admittances, which makes it possible to satisfy \eqref{impassenetwineq} and eventually induces collapse.
+Theorem \ref{thmimpassenetw} also coincides with the intuition that a low voltage level must occur during collapse.
+At a ``healthy'' state where $V_i\simeq$1.0 p.u., $\bm{Y}_{\bus}$ and $\bm{Y}_{\gen}$ are much greater than the other terms relating to equivalent load admittances so that inequality \eqref{impassenetwineq} is not satisfied.
+On the other hand, a severe voltage decline caused by a disturbance (e.g., short-circuit fault) significantly increases the equivalent load admittances, which makes it possible to satisfy \eqref{impassenetwineq} and eventually induces voltage collapse.